This information will help you prepare for your transesophageal echocardiogram (TEE) at Memorial Sloan Kettering (MSK).

 - Blood is flowing

-If you have an automatic implantable cardioverter-defibrillator (AICD), you will need to get a clearance letter from your cardiologist before your procedure.
+If you have an automatic implantable cardioverter-defibrillator (AICD) and are not currently followed by a cardiologist at MSK, you will need to get a clearance letter from your cardiologist before your procedure.

 In New York: